+MUS601 (Sem 1), MUS602 (Sem 2)

 DURATION: year course

 CREDITS: 2

 OPEN TO: seniors

-PREREQUISITE: recommendation of the
+PREREQUISITE: recommendation of the director of vocal music

 The primary purpose of this advanced level course is to prepare senior music students for college auditions, applications, scholarships, and careers in music.
 Students are recommended based on their interest, participation and leadership in school music programs, and career aspirations.
 Students will prepare and maintain a performance portfolio and resume for college auditions and career planning.
 Students will have weekly voice lessons and meetings with their faculty advisor to monitor progress and meet college application deadlines.
-Students will prepare and audition for the Iowa All State Chorus.
+Students will prepare and audition for the lowa All State Chorus.
 Students will perform at State Solo and Ensemble Festival.
 Students will participate in at least one college or university honor choir experience.
 Students will have opportunities to meet with and perform for various college music faculty.
 Students will present their final portfolio to music department faculty, their school counselor, an administrator, and invited guests.